Up to Westpac to weigh CEO's future amid money-laundering scandal, Australian PM says

 “But they should be taking this very seriously, reflecting on it very deeply and taking the appropriate decisions for the protection of people’s interests in Australia - their safety,” Morrison said.

-“These are some very disturbing, very disturbing transactions involving despicable behavior,” he added.
+“These are some very disturbing, very disturbing transactions involving despicable behaviour,” he added.

 Hartzer on Wednesday said he had been “disgusted and appalled” by AUSTRAC’s specific allegations and vowed to “get to the bottom of why this was able to persist”.

-Westpac had self-reported the breaches to AUSTRAC and had since shut down the service at the center of the complaint which let customers and affiliate overseas banks process payments from Australia.
+Westpac had self-reported the breaches to AUSTRAC and had since shut down the service at the centre of the complaint which let customers and affiliate overseas banks process payments from Australia.
+(Reporting by Sonali Paul; editing by Grant McCool)